Huck-Richardson/Ultimate-Projectile-Calculator-/README.md

 abilty.There are several complexity levels for anyone who wants</br>
 to estimate things.
 It has been tested in the real world but is</br>
 off by about 2-3 feet.
 You can also see how far you can throw</br>
-something on everything from Earth to Dagobah!
-See the lastest</br>
+something on other planets See the lastest release to download!</br>
-release to download!.

 <h3>Upcoming Releases</h3>
 <strong>v1.0!</strong> Next update is the offical version 1 release!</br>